DmitryOlshansky/rewind-regex/README.md

 - streaming with IOpipe library (related to previous point)
 - performance is more important then having e.g. backreference
 - hate useless cruft that you can easily implement yourself
-- 100% @nogc (in the future) once exceptions are tackled by the lanauge
+- 100% @nogc (in the future) once exceptions are tackled by the language

 ## Technical details